kubernetes/website/content/en/blog/_posts/2023-01-15-Security-Bahavior-Analysis/index.md

 &#x27A5; **Admit that your services are vulnerable!**

-In other words, consciously accept that you will never create non-vulnerable services.
-If your opponents find a single weakness as an entry-point, you lose.
+In other words, consciously accept that you will never create completely invulnerable services.
+If your opponents find even a single weakness as an entry-point, you may lose.
 Admitting that in spite of your best efforts, all your services are most likely vulnerable is an important first step.
-Next, we need to discuss what can you do about it...
+Next, this post discusses what you can do about it...

 ## How to protect microservices from being exploited